-See Figure 3-7.
-The in/out positioner scanner junction box is typically located on the same stand as the photoeye junction box.
-One or two scanners can be used to detect the width of the parts.
+See Figure 3-9.
+If the system includes in/out positioners, then one or two analog scanners are mounted horizontally on the stand to detect the part width.
+The in/out positioner scanner junction box is typically located on the light stand.
 The scanners must be mounted with the cable ends oriented as shown.
 If using dual scanners, mount them so that they do not see the conveyor.
-Connect the positioner scanner cables (BSCE, BSCR) from the junction box to the scanners as shown.
+Connect the scanner cables (BSCE, BSCR) from the junction box to the scanners as shown.

 If the system also has reciprocators, then analog scanners are used to detect the part height and top and bottom edges.
-Mount the scanners with the cable ends down and connect the cables (SCNR1) from the PEJB to the scanners.
+Mount the scanners with the cable ends down and connect the cables (SCNR1) from the junction box to the scanners.